 - Measure distance and explore spatial relationships between geometries.

 For offline workflows (when you don't have network connectivity), you can open a map stored in a mobile map package.
 Mobile map packages can be created using ArcGIS Pro, ArcGIS Enterprise, or ArcGIS Online.
-See Offline maps, scenes, and data for more information about implementing offline workflows with ArcGIS Runtime.
+See Offline maps, scenes, and data for more information about implementing offline workflows in your apps.

 A map contains a collection of layers displayed in the order in which they were added, with the most recently added layer being displayed above existing layers.
 You can use the map to change the display order of layers as well as to control which layers are visible, and expose this functionality with user interface controls such as lists, check boxes, or switches.
 A map also contains a collection of bookmarks, which, similar to a web browser bookmark, allow you to quickly navigate to a predefined area of the map.